VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 1. There are 2 types of Redis clusters (a.k.a replication groups in API/CLI).
 They are Redis (cluster mode disabled) cluster and Redis (cluster mode enabled) cluster.
 2. One Redis node with 0 to 5 Redis replica node form a shard (a.k.a node group in API/CLI).
 Redis (cluster mode disabled) cluster only contain 1 shard.
 Redis (cluster mode enabled) cluster can contain 1 to 90 shard.
 3. Redis replica node provide high availibity and read throughput.
 If the write node failed, it is possible to failover to the replica node.

+## Storage: CloudFront
+1. CloudFront signed URLs and signed cookies allow you to control who can access your content so that you can serve private content through CloudFront.
+[Reference](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-choosing-signed-urls-cookies.html).
+2. Origin access identity should be used to allow only CloudFront to access the private content on S3 and not allow users to direct access S3.
+[Reference](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).

 ## Network: VPC
 1. Security groups actually applies to ENI (elastic network interface), not EC2 instance or Lambda or RDS.